skabba/cdk201/README.md

 > **_CHALLENGE:_**: Can you find this entry in [DynamoDB](https://eu-west-1.console.aws.amazon.com/dynamodbv2)?

 ### Step 6.2 - Get all items
-Use the following command to list all items.
+Use the following command to list all items:
 ```shell
 curl -s ${INVOKE_URL}/items | js-beautify
 ```